 Once in the wood you can take the first path to the right, the shortest route, the second to the right, which goes past the wildlife pond, or continue on for the longest path around the perimeter.
 The choices are between 400 to 600 yards long, so why not meander through the wood and try all three?
 To view a map of the wood click here.

 In spring the wood is awash with the blue and white of bluebells and greater stitchwort.
 Look out for lesser celandine and dog's mercury.
-You could easily walk through Lady's Wood with no indication of the richness of fungi present.
+You could easily walk through Lady's Wood with no sign of the richness of fungi present.
 On the floor and tree trunks (particularly fallen ones) at least 25 varieties of mushrooms and toadstools have been identified.
 Best not to touch unless you know what you're doing, since many are highly poisonous.

 Observe the wildlife pond shown below.
 Full of water boatmen, pond skaters and water beetles, in spring be patient and you'll see a great crested newt (a protected species) surfacing for air.
 On a windy day the bench is a real oasis of calm and the perfect sun trap.
 Passing butterflies, dragonflies and bee flies make it one of the best spots for a picnic.